Coconino Sandstone: Description

 Although ripple marks are not abundant within the Coconino Sandstone, they are distinctive and locally numerous.
 They consist typically of low, wide, and asymmetrical ripples with ripple indexes, the ratio of wavelength to amplitude, greater than 17 with most considerably higher.
 Typically, the ripple crests and troughs lie parallel to the direction of dip of the foreset slopes.
-The ripple crest are rounded and generally had the concentration of coarser sand grains on or about their crests.
+The ripple crests are rounded and generally consist of coarser sand grains on or about their crests.
 The crests and troughs of these ripple are straight and parallel and, where exposed, exhibit little change in direction for distances of 3 ft or more.
 They are less common in the Coconino Sandstone than in modern sand dunes because of the general lack of preservation of both the windward-side deposits of sand dunes and of ripple marks formed in dry sand without special circumstances.

 On the bedding planes of Coconino Sandstone, the small, crater-like pits of raindrop impressions are recognized at several outcrops.
 They are oriented in respect to the sloping surface of laminations such that these circular pits tend to face upward, or vertically, with a raised downslope rim.
 Rain pits have been reproduced in the laboratory on sloping surfaces of fine dry sand to provide positive evidence of subaerial formation by brief rain showers.

 Slump marks from mass movement or avalanching when lee-side slopes of dunes near the angle of repose are oversteepened are also found in the Coconino Sandstone.
-The slump marks range from those resulting from "successive discontinuous jerks with miniature landslides" to series of variable and irregular lines that are roughly parallel to the lee side's slope and mark the edge of a slumped sand mass, miniature terrace-and-cliff structures, and other types of dry-sand slump marks.
+The slump marks range from those resulting from "successive discontinuous jerks with miniature landslides" to a series of variable and irregular lines that are roughly parallel to the lee side's slope and mark the edge of a slumped sand mass, miniature terrace-and-cliff structures, and other types of dry-sand slump marks.

 The Coconino Sandstone uncommonly exhibits deformed bedding in the form of penecontemporaneously deformed cross-strata.
 In the few outcrops in which they are found, they can be quite abundant as near Doney Crater northeast of Flagstaff, Arizona.
 Typically, they consist of dipping foresets within a bed that for many feet in length have been folded locally, while the cross-strata above and below them are undisturbed.